MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.OneNote.Storage.NotebookSyncResult

 This event logs notebook sync result.
-It is used for figuring out how many unique sync targets when calculating OneNote sync score.
+It's used for figuring out how many unique sync targets when calculating OneNote sync score.

 The following fields are collected